postsharp/Metalama.Documentation/content/conceptual/using/getting-aspects.md

 ## Metalama ready-made aspects

-We aim to port the `PostSharp.Patterns` aspect suite to Metalama and make it open-source.
+We are in the process of porting the `PostSharp.Patterns` aspect suite to Metalama and make it open-source.
 This process may take a few months.
+You can follow the work in progress in the [Metalama.Patterns](https://github.com/postsharp/Metalama.Patterns) repository.
 Once completed, you will have access to professionally-built aspects without the need to create them yourself.

 ## Community aspects

-Additionally, we plan to compile a list of maintained third-party Metalama aspect libraries.
+Additionally, you can find open-source aspect libraries built by the community on the [Metalama community portal](https://www.postsharp.net/community/projects).

-In the interim, you can [search GitHub](https://github.com/search?p=1&q=metalama&type=Repositories) for these libraries.
+You can [search GitHub](https://github.com/search?p=1&q=metalama&type=Repositories) for projects mentioning Metalama.